findingcue/git-tips/git-code-review.md

 (feature/masquerading) $ git push -u origin feature/masquerading

 ## Ask for feedback (initiate pull request)
-Use the Github/VisualStudio site to create a pull request.
+Use the service-site (GitHub/BitBucket/VisualStudio) to create a pull request.
 After incorporating reviewers' comments, make further commits to your branch, push your new commits to the remote.
-GitHub/VisualStudio will automatically update the pull request to contain your new changes, so you do not need to issue another pull request.
+Service will automatically update the pull request to reflect your new changes, so you do not need to issue another pull request.
 Repeat the process below until you have incorporated all the feedback and ready to merge to master.